aktos-io/scada.js/README.md

    * Compatible with aktos.io hardwares, such as [Scada Gateway](https://aktos.io/scada/pdf).
    * Supports any number and type (SQL, NoSQL) of databases in a single application at the same time.
-     * Provides realtime layer tools for CouchDB.
+     * Provides realtime layer tools for CouchDB which helps [overcoming CouchDB limitations](./doc/addressing-couchdb-problems.md)

 # DEMO